phizaz/jum/README.md

 ### To be improved

+- [x] use dill to hash the function body instead of the function code, because some function's code cannot be retrieve, esp. in the case of python console.
+- [x] function file path might not work in case of python console, put some default values for it.
-1. Take function dependencies (i.e. functions that this function calls) into account.
+- [ ] Take function dependencies (i.e. functions that this function calls) into account.